 Do you feel that your dog or cat might be sick?
+Are you wanting more information on common illnesses of dogs and cats?

 Please do not attempt to diagnose or treat your pet without consulting your veterinarian.
 A dog’s and/or cat’s body responds to illness in a limited number of ways, therefore many very different diseases can exhibit the same or a similar set of clinical signs.
 There are many good resources on the internet but you CAN NOT believe everything that you read and not all sources are unbiased.
 Please ask your veterinarian if you have any questions.